Milkshiift/GoofCord/README.md

 ### How can I access the settings? ⚙️
 - Multiple ways:
   - Right-click on the tray icon and click `Open Settings`
-  - Open Discord settings, and you should see the top most button in the category "GoofCord," click it, and the settings will pop out for you.
+  - Open Discord settings, and you should see the top most button in the category "GoofCord", click it, and the settings will pop out for you.
   - Press `Ctrl+Shift+'` shortcut.

 ### Seeking the Source Code? 🕵️‍♂️